Doctors Note Logo

 Is It Celiac Disease?
 Why Your Gut Attacks & Medical Next Steps

-Celiac disease occurs when gluten in wheat, barley, and rye triggers your immune system to attack the small intestine’s villi, causing malabsorption and a wide range of symptoms from diarrhea, bloating, and weight loss to fatigue, anemia, bone loss, skin rash, and nerve issues.
+Celiac disease is an autoimmune reaction where gluten — found in wheat, barley, and rye — triggers your immune system to damage the villi of the small intestine.
+This damage leads to malabsorption and a wide range of symptoms, including diarrhea, bloating, weight loss, fatigue, anemia, bone loss, skin rash (dermatitis herpetiformis), and nerve problems.

 answer background